-Subject Lead: Mrs Harris
+Subject Leader: Mrs Harris

-Contact: jharris@ormistonhorizonacademy.co.uk Specification: AQA
+Contact: jcharris@horizonoat.co.uk

 Psychology is the scientific study of the mind and how it influences our behaviour.
 It is about understanding what makes people tick and how this understanding can help us address many of the problems and issues in society today.
+With the increasing prominence of mental health and related issues, psychology has never been more important.

 The course introduces students to the fundamentals of Psychology; looking at how and why people do things, and the evidence behind these claims.
-This course in particular focuses on how thought processes influence behaviour and how social situations affect a person's behaviour.
+This course in particular focuses on how thought processes influence behaviour and how social context can affect a person's behaviour.